Thomas-Wilde/PaintBots/README.md

 ./gradlew desktop:dist
 ```

-You can find the compiled jar-file subfolder
+You can find the compiled jar-file in the subfolder
 `desktop/build/libs/desktop-1.0.jar`.

 [gradle]: https://gradle.org